OpenCTI-Platform/connectors/external-import/tenable-security-center/README.md

 Find the connector, and click on the refresh button to reset the connector's state and force a new download of data by re-running the connector.

+Note: Once the connector run successfully, the `TSC_ACCES_KEY`and `TSC_SECRET_KEY` are not requireed anymore and can be removed from the environment variables.

 ## Behavior
 ### Mapping details